-Eight (8) noise events were identified during this monitoring period for further investigation.
-One (1) event was associated with road traffic noise (i.e., a truck horn or airbrake) occurring along Cudgen Road.
-Seven (7) events did not correlate with any construction activities and are therefore assumed to be an unknown off-site source as they are not consistent with RTN.
-They are not judged to be noise events occurring on site, or within the boundary of the project.
+Ten (10) noise events were identified during this monitoring period for further investigation.
+Seven (7) events were associated with road traffic noise (i.e., a truck horn or airbrake) occurring along Cudgen Road.
+They are not judged to be noise events occurring on site or related to construction activities.
 These events were dismissed from the analysis.